culigan3186/thread-safe-counter/README.md

 semaphore can be changed by any process acquiring or releasing the resource. mutex is released only by the process that has acquired the lock on it.

+Semaphore provides features to create queues for synchronization, and mutex has ownership to implement exclusive rights.
+Mutex is faster than semaphores because it does not require sophisticated implementation of counters and queues.

+As mentioned earlier, semaphores need to wait while changing the count, but mutex does not need to, so mutex takes less time.

 ## Reference

 ## About Me